CuriousOne23/WhenMathPrays/docs/future_interactive_edit_requirements.md

 - **Arc-level design is solved** (scenario scripts work well)
 - **Event-level analysis is needed** - Which specific events dominate outcomes?
 - **Real data anchoring** - Need to lock known events and perturb others
-- **Sensitivity exploration** - What happens if day 23 vulnerability changes from 3→5?
+- **Sensitivity exploration** - What happens if day 23 altruism changes from 3→5?
 - **Constraint validation** - Can GRP reach this trajectory given realistic primitive bounds?

 ### The Solution - Diagnostic Workflow